Heads Up Halifax and Crosswalk Safety Awareness

 How does the initiative work?

-We want ideas from the people who walk, drive, and bike through crosswalks every day.
+We are looking for ideas from the people who walk, drive, and bike through crosswalks every day.
 If you have an idea on how you can make our crosswalks safer, you can download a submission form, complete and submit it after reading the official rules.
 Our panel of judges will select the best ideas, which will be funded by Heads Up Halifax.